Olga-Ri/SpotifyDataInsights/README.md

-# spotify-dashboard-project
+# My Spotify Data Dashboard
-personal data analysis project using Spotify Web API, Python, and Tableau to visualize song trends and insights
+Wanted to explore a personal data analysis project using Spotify Web API, Python, and Tableau to visualize song trends and insights